38 min read

 The damage inflicted by threat actors may take various forms:

-The total amount of digital data worldwide will reach 200 zettabytes by 2025, with about 100 zettabytes stored in public or private cloud environments.
+The total amount of digital data worldwide will reach 394 zettabytes by 2028, with about 200 zettabytes stored in public or private cloud environments as of 2025.
 An important implication is that the cyber threat surface is growing exponentially.

 Knowledge is power.